 TLC NAND Flash

-BusinessKorea.co.kr reported that the crashing issue has happened because of TLC (triple level cell) NAND flash and Apple will introduce MLC (multi level cell) flash cell for 64 GB iPhone 6 and 128 GB iPhone 6 Plus.
+BusinessKorea.co.kr reported that the crashing issue has happened because of TLC (triple-level cell) NAND flash and Apple will introduce MLC (multi-level cell) flash cell for 64 GB iPhone 6 and 128 GB iPhone 6 Plus.
 There is no official word from Apple on this yet.
-So, it is just a speculation and nothing else.
+So, it is just speculation and nothing else.